box/developer.box.com/content/guides/representations/thumbnail-representation.md

 - [List all representations][list-all-representations]
 - [Request a thumbnail][request-a-representation]
-  by passing the `X-Ref-Hints`-header for the desired thumbnail format and size, for example `[jpg?dimensions=32x32]`.
+  by passing the `x-rep-hints`-header for the desired thumbnail format and size, for example `[jpg?dimensions=32x32]`.
 - [Download the thumbnail][download-a-representation]
   by calling the `url_template`, replacing the `{+asset_path}` with an empty